LGBTQ+ communities are under attack by the Trump Administration – especially when it comes to health care.

 We still have state-based protections in Massachusetts.
 The proposed rule will not undermine protections for LGBTQ+ people that exist under state law.
 The Massachusetts Division of Insurance (DOI) and MassHealth require insurance coverage of medically necessary gender-affirming services.
 Additionally, our non-discrimination laws will continue to protect access to public accommodations for trans and gender non-conforming people.
 The Section 1557 rule will not affect our state laws.
 Click here for MassHealth’s gender affirming surgery guidelines.

-What can you do?
-The period for public comment is over, but you can still weigh in with your concerns about this proposal.
-The Trans Health Coalition is working to ensure that MA insurance companies adhere to state protections and requirements, regardless of the outcome of the ruling.
+The MA Transgender Health Coalition is working to ensure that MA insurance companies adhere to state protections and requirements, regardless of the outcome of the ruling.
 We are collecting stories of folks who have had trouble obtaining coverage for medically necessary gender-affirming care, been denied coverage for procedures (including scrotoplasty, malar augmentation, and breast augmentation) or denied coverage of procedures that were available to people who do not have gender dysphoria, but were excluded for those who do.
-To share your story, email TreAndreValentine@masstpc.org.
+For more information, email firstname.lastname@example.org.

 U.S. Patient Protection and Affordable Care Act – According to the U.S. Dept. of Health and Human Services (HHS), the Affordable Care Act protects against discrimination based on gender identity.
 HHS has clarified that sex-based discrimination, which is prohibited by the Patient Protection and Affordable Care Act (ACA), includes discrimination on the basis of gender identity and sex stereotypes.
 Furthermore, HHS has made clear this includes discrimination against trans people and discrimination based on a provider’s perception of how “masculine” or “feminine” a client’s presentation is.

-- Over twenty-seven percent (27%) of trans/gender non-conforming people have been denied health care.
+- Over twenty-seven percent (27%) of trans/nonbinary people have been denied health care.